Reveals Patented EXTREME AST Invention With Compelling Case Study

 A case study was presented by Steve Laya from Elite Electronic Engineering, an independent third party test lab.
 The case study concluded that the EXTREME AST vibration system has the additional performance capabilities to find failures where traditional HALT methods did not.
 Elite also concluded that the machine found failures more quickly using the Synchronized Shock test mode.

-Thermotron is a leading manufacturer of HALT & HASS systems for Accelerated Stress Testing.
+Thermotron is a leading manufacturer of Highly Accelerated Life Tests (HALT) & Highly Accelerated Stress Screens (HASS) systems for Accelerated Stress Testing.
 The EXTREME AST system from Thermotron provides superior performance and begins to pave the way for future test methods that may alter the way the HALT & HASS industry defines accelerated stress testing.
 With complete and independent control of the frequency and amplitude of each impactor the shape of the vibration profile can be configured in different ways.
 The dual strike impactor makes contact in the upward direction and the downward direction.
-Some of the benefits of this dual strike action are:

 - Increased number of high force impacts